American Period Furniture

 Scope & Capacity

-American Heritage Furniture Co. accepts a limited number of commissions each year to ensure focused attention on every project.
-This approach allows for careful consideration of material selection, joinery, and finish, without compromise.
+American Heritage Furniture Co. accepts a limited number of commissions each year to ensure focused attention on every piece.

 Lead times vary depending on scope and scheduling and are discussed during the initial inquiry.